 Teaching notes

 Remind the class that they are looking for cases where one metal displaces another.
-Some of the solutions are slightly acidic so that bubbles of hydrogen are sometimes seen.
+Some of the solutions are slightly acidic, so bubbles of hydrogen are sometimes seen.
 Explain that this does not count as displacement of one metal by another.

-It might be best to get the class to tell you what they think the order of reactivity is while they still have the evidence in front of them, so that apparent discrepancies can be resolved.
+Get the class to tell you what they think the order of reactivity is, while they still have the evidence in front of them, so that apparent discrepancies can be resolved.

 Additional information